Bartlett-Hayward Company: Foundation

-Expansion to Iron Architecture
+Expansion to iron architecture

 In 1850, New York architect James Bogardus was hired by Baltimore Sun founder A.S.
 Abell to build a new headquarters for the newspaper, using the then-novel technique of cast-iron fronts.
 While Bogardus preferred to use other, New York-based foundries with whom he had prior relationships for the actual exterior ironwork, Hayward & Bartlett was commissioned to cast the building's steam heating and plumbing systems.
 Within a few years however, the company was well known for producing architectural fronts of its own.
 One of its most notable early works came in 1854 when the company built the cast-iron façade of Harper & Bros.
 Building in New York, considered a "masterpiece of the style."

 In 1851, Hayward & Bartlett increased its production space, constructing a large, four-story warehouse in the cast-iron style for which they were becoming known, at Light and Mercer streets and adjacent to their existing offices.
 By 1852, Hayward & Bartlett obtained a large piece of property at the corner of Pratt and Scott Streets near the Mount Clare Shops of the Baltimore and Ohio Railroad, which put the company in a strategic position to supply the new railroad.
 At this site they built a huge new plant including warehouses, workshops and foundries.
 At this expanded site, two large cast-iron Newfoundland dogs were built and placed at the entrance.
 Named "Sailor" and "Canton," these two dogs became famous symbols of the company, and would be displayed until the company's final closure more than a century later.

 In 1853, the company took a third partner, Horace W. Robbins, a New Englander (like all of the previous partners) who had been operating in Baltimore since the late 1840s.
 The next year, the company spun off its retail stove business to another company, Collins & Co., deciding to focus solely on the foundry and ironworking business proper.
-One of the company's most unique works at this time was the elaborate 1853 heating system for Thomas Winans' mansion "Alexandroffsky," which utilized 20,000 square feet of heating coils under the floors of twenty buildings.
+One of the company's most unique works at this time was the elaborate 1853 heating system for the Thomas Winans mansion "Alexandroffsky", which utilized 20,000 square feet of heating coils under the floors of twenty buildings.